drwhut/tabletop-club/docs/general/running_a_server.rst

 Setting up a server instance
 ============================

-Firstly, we're going to need to configure a server instance of OpenTabletop that we can run.
+Firstly, we're going to need to configure a server instance of Tabletop Club that we can run.

 We're assuming from now on that you've already downloaded the game - if not,